Privacy Policy

 Providing personal data is voluntary, but necessary to achieve the individual purposes of their processing.

-Your data may be processed outside the European Economic Area - Google or Microsoft may process your data on a server in the United States.
-In these cases, Google processes your personal data outside the European Economic Area, but this is done on the basis of the so-called standard contractual clauses, provisions of the contract concluded between us and Google and also Microsoft, which guarantee an adequate degree of secure processing of your personal data.
+Your data may be processed outside the European Economic Area – Meta Platforms, Google or Microsoft may process your data on a server in the United States.
+In these cases, Google processes your personal data outside the European Economic Area, but this is done on the basis of the applicable security measure- Data Privacy Framework (an adequacy decisions) or so-called standard contractual clauses, provisions of the contract concluded between us and our providers, which guarantee an adequate degree of secure processing of your personal data.
 Moreover, the identifiers and the level of anonymization used make it impossible to identify you.

 Below we present the principles of personal data processing that apply when you send us an e-mail with a question or request for an offer or information about the service; by contacting us via the data available on our website and when you contact us using the contact form available on our website.